What is an eating disorder college contract? And do you need one?

 If you are sending a young adult with a history of an eating disorder to college (or seminary or another away program), it is a good idea to have a college contract in place.
 This is our recommendation for young adults with anorexia, bulimia, binge eating disorder, ARFID, and OSFED.

-College and living away from home for the first time brings novel stressors and recovery challenges.
+College and living away from home for the first time bring novel stressors and recovery challenges.
 Any transition can challenge the most stable of recoveries.
-The freedom and independence can provide a breeding ground for an eating disorder.
+Freedom and independence can provide a breeding ground for an eating disorder.
 Your young adult will be eating in an entirely different context than the one they have practiced recovery in.
 Relapses during college or the first period of independence are not uncommon.

 Prior to sending your young adult with an eating disorder off to college or a similar independent experience you will want to ensure that your young adult is ready for the challenge of being away from home.
 A contract is NOT a substitute for readiness.
 Read more about our criteria for readiness in our post about eating disorder college readiness.
-If you deem them ready, a college contract can be very helpful.
+If you deem them ready, a college contract can be beneficial.